Four in five Germans want fewer foreign military missions - poll

 According to the poll of 1,000 people, commissioned by the Koerber foundation, 82 percent would like to see fewer military missions for the Bundeswehr, Germany's armed forces.

-While in 1994, 62 percent wanted to see Germany engage more on the international stage, twenty years on 60 percent preferred to see Germany hold back.
+Whilst in 1994, 62 percent wanted to see Germany engage more on the international stage, twenty years on 60 percent preferred to see Germany remain cautious.

-In the interim years German troops have suffered 54 deaths while serving with the International Security Assistance Force (ISAF) in Afghanistan.
+In the interim years German troops have suffered 54 deaths whilst serving with the International Security Assistance Force (ISAF) in Afghanistan.

-Almost three-quarters of those explained their stance with the view that Germany had too many problems of its own to deal with, and around half said Germany's Nazi past was a reason to show restraint.
+Almost three-quarters of those explained their stance with the view that Germany had too many problems of its own to deal with, and around half said Germany's history was a reason to hold back.

-"The discrepancy could not be bigger between the huge expectations put upon our country to take over more responsibility for foreign policy ... and on the other hand a study showing 60 percent of people say, don't take on anymore," said German Foreign Minister Frank-Walter Steinmeier.
-"What we conclude from this.. is that we need to have a wide debate on foreign policy."

-Calls from abroad for greater German participation showed the respect Germany had won, but could also put Germany under too much pressure, he said.

 Some 4,700 German troops are currently on missions abroad, operating with NATO allies and other partners.
 Most are in Afghanistan, but during 2013 new missions were added in Senegal, Mali and Turkey and German troops will also join other European forces in the Central African Republic this year.